 The Rehearsal: Rehearsal may be scheduled at your convenience dependent on the church's availability.

 Readings: You and your fiance may choose the readings from Scripture that will be proclaimed at your wedding.
 Within a Catholic ceremony, only readings from the Bible are read.
 If you choose to have two readings before the Gospel, the first one is to be from the Old Testament and the second from the New Testament.
 Please speak with the priest or deacon who will be celebrating your wedding for you about any questions you may have.
-Here are our suggested readings for use at a Catholic wedding.

 Readers and Lectors: You are welcome to ask a family member or friend who is a baptized Catholic to read at your wedding.
 It is recommended that you choose someone who regularly serves as a lector in their parish or who at the minimum has public speaking experience.

 Flowers, Candles and Decorations: You are welcome to bring flowers into the church for your wedding and leave them for use at other Masses during the week.
 If you are planning on taking them with you after the ceremony, please let us know so that we may plan accordingly.
 Your florist should take a look at the church if he or she is not familiar with it and if the florist is bringing in anything extra, (trees, plants, etc.) please let him or her know that it will need to picked up right after the ceremony.
 Please make sure all decorations, pew bows, etc. are taken down immediately after the wedding.
 Because weekends in the church are so very busy, we are asking everyone to leave the church just as they found it so that the space can be ready for the next baptism, wedding or parish mass.
 Thank you so much for your cooperation.